Research Ideas

 Source of idea: https://appbugs.co/html/bugs_category.php?c=password_bruteforce

 Several media has covered the story.
 Online rate-limiting of account logon attempts is obviously highly recommended, but apparently apps & API's seem to be missing out on such security features.
 I'm curious if the stuff as described in the above link is applicable to other, bigger and more "serious" services like health, politics, religious & financial services.
-I would like to see more research in this area, including good practices for eventually blocking, slowing down & reporting such attempts conducted "offline" to be reported from app to server once network acccess is available.
+It should be more research in this area, including good practices for eventually blocking, slowing down & reporting such attempts conducted "offline" to be reported from app to server once network acccess is available.

 2. Password paste / field

-Certain webpages disallow password paste, and up until Paul Moore and I described keystroke dynamics as a potential threat to privacy and a possible reason for disallowing password paste, nobody got any reasonable answers from companies.
-In fact we still haven't got any reasonable answers from those who do it.
-While password managers and developers alike knows their way around this restriction anyway, I'd like to see more work in this area.
+Certain webpages disallow password paste, and up until keystroke dynamics as a potential threat to privacy and a possible reason for disallowing password paste, nobody got any reasonable answers from companies.
+In fact there still haven't been any reasonable answers from those who do it.
+While password managers and developers alike knows their way around this restriction anyway.
 Why/not allow paste, in a wider context than just simple UX.

 3. Online account verification